 If you installed a CA-signed certificate on the CA server, you are presented with the thumbprint of the CA-signed certificate.
 Otherwise, you are presented with a self-signed certificate.

-- Do not check Modify plugin script download location, unless the NSX Manager is behind a firewall type of masking device.
+- Do not select Modify plugin script download location, unless the NSX Manager is behind a firewall type of masking device.

 This option allows you to enter an alternate IP address for NSX Manager.
-Note that putting NSX Manager behind a firewall of this type is not recommended.
+Putting NSX Manager behind a firewall of this type is not recommended.

 - Confirm that the vCenter Server system status is Connected.